 - The individual has made a voluntary public disclosure

-- Statistical or academic purposes
+- For statistical or academic purposes

 - If the disclosure is in the public interest

-The recording, collection, processing, and utilization of personal data are permissible under contractual relationships, with individual consent, where required by law, or where data has been voluntarily and publicly disclosed.
+The recording, collection, processing, and utilization of personal data are permissible under contractual relationships, with individual consent, where required by law or where data has been voluntarily and publicly disclosed.
 Public disclosure of data can include information shared on social media.

 To legally obtain this information, it must be relevant to the matter’s scope, the individual must be notified, and consent must be obtained.
 Written permission is not necessary, but proof of consent is required.